 Not only does the eyelid heal particularly well, but Dr. Fugo is skilled at making strategic incisions so the natural structure of your eye hides the incision.
 For the upper eyelid, the incision is made in the crease of the eye.
 With lower lid surgery, the incision is made along the lash line.
 View our before and after photo gallery to see some of our patients’ beautiful results.

 Myth #3: Eyelid surgery causes chronic dry eyes.

 This myth points to the importance of choosing the right surgeon.
 Removal of too much skin can prevent the eye from closing completely, which can result in chronic dry eyes.
 An experienced surgeon will know how much skin to remove in order to preserve the natural function and health of your eyes.

 A patient will experience dry eyes temporarily post-surgery when there is swelling.
 Swelling can prevent the eyes from closing completely when you blink.
 Dr. Fugo may suggest that you use eye drops until the swelling subsides and the eyes no longer need supplemental lubricant.

 Myth #4: Eyelid surgery treats crow’s feet.

 Eyelid surgery can have remarkable effects on signs of aging involving the eye area, including correction of eye bags, dark circles under the eyes, puffy lower eyelids, drooping eyelids, and loose skin.
 However, crow’s feet are not addressed with this procedure.
-If crow’s feet are also a concern for you, Dr. Fugo may recommend a Botox® treatment.
+If crow’s feet are also a concern for you, Dr. Fugo may recommend an injectable treatment like Dysport.